Find Trade Colleges

 What Do Medical Transcriptionist Do?

-Career Description Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
+Medical Transcriptionist Job Description Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
 Transcribe dictated reports and translate abbreviations into fully understandable form.
 Edit as necessary and return reports in either printed or electronic form for review and signature, or correction.

-Daily Life Of a Medical Transcriptionist
+A Day in the Life of a Medical Transcriptionist

 • Identify mistakes in reports and check with doctors to obtain the correct information.

-Things a Medical Transcriptionist Should Know How to Do
+What a Medical Transcriptionist Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.